 Article 2 of the Constitution

-After much debate among the attendees at the 1787 Constitutional Convention in Philadelphia—among them George Washington, Alexander Hamilton, Benjamin Franklin and other “Founding Fathers”—the concept behind the impeachment of government officials was approved.
+After much debate at the 1787 Constitutional Convention in Philadelphia, the attendees—among them George Washington, Alexander Hamilton and Benjamin Franklin—approved the concept behind the impeachment of government officials.

 Adapted from British law, the impeachment process was included in Article 2, Section 4 of the U.S. Constitution, the document that serves as the foundation of the American system of government.

-Some framers of the Constitution were opposed to the impeachment clause, because having the legislative branch sit in judgement over the executive might compromise the separation of powers they sought to establish between the three branches—executive, legislative and judicial—of the federal government.
+Some framers of the Constitution were opposed to the impeachment clause, because having the legislative branch sit in judgement over the executive might compromise the separation of powers they sought to establish between the three branches of government: executive, legislative and judicial.

 However, Elbridge Gerry of Massachusetts, who would later serve in the House of Representatives and as Vice President under James Madison, noted, “A good magistrate will not fear [impeachments].
 A bad one ought to be kept in fear of them.”